shreyashankar/toy-ml-pipeline/README.md

 ## Outline

-- [x] Description of ML task
+- [x] Description of ML task and evaluation procedure
 - [x] Dataset description
-- [ ] Description of repository organization / structure
+- [x] Description of repository organization / structure
 - [ ] Diagram
 - [ ] Description of data storage and filesystem organization
 - [ ] How to run
 - [ ] "Future work" / how to contribute

-## ML task description
+## ML task description and evaluation procedure

 We train a model to predict whether a passenger in a NYC taxicab ride will give the driver a large tip.
 This is a **binary classification task.** A large tip is arbitrarily defined as greater than 20% of the total fare (before tip).
+To evaluate the model or measure the efficacy of the model, we measure the [**F1 score**](https://en.wikipedia.org/wiki/F-score).

 The current best model is an instance of `sklearn.ensemble.RandomForestClassifier` with `max_depth` of 10 and other default parameters.
 I explored this toy task earlier in my [debugging ML talk](https://github.com/shreyashankar/debugging-ml-talk).

 ## Dataset description

-We use the yellow taxicab trip records from the NYC Taxi & Limousine Comission [public dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page).
+We use the yellow taxicab trip records from the NYC Taxi & Limousine Comission [public dataset](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), which is stored in a public aws S3 bucket.
 The data dictionary can be found [here](https://www1.nyc.gov/assets/tlc/downloads/pdf/data_dictionary_trip_records_yellow.pdf) and is also shown below:

 | Field Name      | Description |
 | ----------- | ----------- |